(See also How To Do Paracentesis.)

 Poor patient cooperation, surgical scarring over the puncture area, large intra-abdominal masses, and severe portal hypertension with abdominal collateral circulation are relative contraindications.

 Complete blood count, platelet count, and coagulation studies are done before the procedure.
 After emptying the bladder, the patient sits in bed with the head elevated 45 to 90°.
 In patients with obvious and marked ascites, a point is located at the midline between the umbilicus and the pubic bone and is cleaned with an antiseptic solution and alcohol.
-Two other possible sites for paracentesis are located about 5 cm superior and medial to the anterior superior iliac spine on either side.
+Two other possible sites for paracentesis are located about 3 to 5 cm superior and medial to the anterior superior iliac spine on either side.
 In patients with moderate ascites, precise location of ascitic fluid by abdominal ultrasound is indicated.
 Positioning the patient in a lateral decubitus position with the planned insertion site down also promotes the floating and migration of air-filled bowel loops up and away from the point of entry.

 Hemorrhage is the most common complication of paracentesis.
 Occasionally, with tense ascites, prolonged leakage of ascitic fluid occurs through the needle site.